Addressing Your Concerns

 From time to time there may be a misunderstanding, lack of communication, or a situation that requires attention.
 When this happens all parties must work together to resolve the matter.

-Our Board has developed a protocol, which guides us in dealing with concerns and complaints.
-You can view the protocol by visiting the Board Policies section of our website found under the “Our Board” tab.
+Our Board has developed a complaints policy, which guides us in dealing with concerns and complaints.
+You can view the policy by visiting the Board Policies section of our website found under the “Our Board” tab.

 Collaboration is the Key to Success